 A Private Transaction is a transaction that only carries a 256-bit hash in the data field.
-It is also identified by the parameter 'v' of the transaction object being 37 or 38 (in contrast to Ethereum's usual 27 or 28).
+It is also identified by the v value of the transaction object as a 27 or 28.

-In addition to the basic data a typical Ethereum sendTransaction accepts, the new API takes a list of public keys that identify the parties to the transaction (privateFor).
+In addition to the basic data a typical Ethereum sendTransaction accepts the new API takes a list of public keys that identify the parties to the transaction (privateFor).
 With this data a standard Ethereum transaction is generated where the payload is simply the hash of the encrypted private data.
-This newly formed Ethereum transaction carrying only the cryptographic hash is sent to the Quorum node where it is distributed out to all the nodes in the network as a pending transaction.
+This newly formed Ethereum transaction carrying only the cryptographic hash is sent to the Quorum node where it is distributed out to all the nodes in the network as an pending transaction.